rapidcloudio-docs/rapidcloudio-docs.github.io/_posts/2014-10-29-deploy-your-application.markdown

 1. Additional Arguments - Any additional command line arguments you may want to pass to Play.
 These are provided verbatim to the Play startup script.
 1. Startup time - How much time should your application be given to startup.
 1. Confirmation Url (optional) - After deployment which url should be checked to verify that deployment was successful.
 This is very useful especially when running parallel deployments.
+1. Enable parallel deployment (Yes/No) - If set to no, rapidcloud.io will restart play (/opt/play/9000) with each deployment.
+If set to yes, rapidcloud.io will alternate deployments between two play instances (/opt/play/9000 and /opt/play/9001), waiting for the new instance to start before terminating the old one.
+This is a good option to minimize downtime.

 ## Deploying
 Click Deploy Now once you are ready to deploy.
 Your request will be confirmed by a small toast in the bottom right of your screen.